 David de Santi has written a good overview of the context for Sally Sloane’s music and the ongoing tradition.
 I hope more musicians will gain insights and a better understanding of our traditional music through listening to the original recordings of these old musicians who are no longer with us.

 Now that we can easily listen to these original recordings of tunes and songs from the aural tradition played in NSW a century or more ago, I believe more musicians will be able to appreciate the vitality and rhythm of the old ‘bush’ players and hopefully be encouraged to learn and perform this music.
 Many of the tunes I’ve transcribed from Sally’s playing are rarely heard these days and some had been forgotten in England but were then rediscovered in tunebooks dating from the late 1700’s and early 1800’s.
 Other tunes she played were the “pop music” of her time but apparently much of this repertoire wasn’t noted or recorded by John Meredith.

-A significant aspect of Sally’s personality was her forceful determination to pass on her music as accurately as possible to younger musicians through learning by ear.
+Sally would’ve wanted to pass on her music to younger musicians through learning by ear.
 She did not read written sheet music but she possessed a very retentive aural memory.
 Presumably this is the way she was taught songs and tunes in her youth, and would account for the accuracy of her performances when compared with historic published sources.